beatobongco/TIL/README.md

 ## 12/11/2017
 * Abstract S01E02: Tinker Hatfield.
 When he discusses his design process, he says he draws randomly on a notebook.
 Ref: stochastic tinkering and an "explorative" meditation I recall from Headspace (just let thoughts flow for a time then when you're finished write down what valuable insights you got).
-> "I think if you just stay in your studio and try and dream up new ideas there's not a good foundation for your idea.
+* > "I think if you just stay in your studio and try and dream up new ideas there's not a good foundation for your idea.
 Just get out there and experience life.
-That just gives you a library in your head to then translate that into unique new design work" - Tinker Hatfield
+That just gives you a library in your head to then translate that into unique new design work." - Tinker Hatfield

 ## 11/30/2017
 * Basic explanation of ETH smart contracts http://www.gjermundbjaanes.com/understanding-ethereum-smart-contracts/